flicstar/flicstar.github.io/writing/_posts/2024-04-28-minecraft.md

 <p align="center"><img src="/assets/images/minecraftwater.jpg" width="500" /></p>

 ## Salutary lesson: The Getting Lost Adventure
 During a rare solo-playing session, my daughter decided to go exploring so she flew up really high - like, really really high - then went in a few different directions.
-Next thing I know, she hugged me around the legs, clearly very upset.
-In a small voice she said, “I can’t find my way home”.
+Next thing I know, she ran to me and in a small voice she spoke into my knees, “I can’t find my way home”.
 Turns out Minecraft is a big, wide world like any other — if you don’t take note of your surroundings, you can get lost.
 She had that real-world feeling of dislocation and panic.
 I didn't know how to help her, but got stuck into research and quickly found that it wasn't going to be an easy task to find the way back home.